Sara Jane Ho

-Sara Jane Ho (何佩蓉) is a Chinese educator and founder of Institute Sarita, a Beijing finishing school opened in 2013, expanded with a Shanghai location in 2015.
+Sara Jane Ho (何佩蓉) is a Chinese educator, socialite, and founder of Institute Sarita, a Beijing finishing school established in 2013.
 She is the etiquette expert for the 2022 Netflix series Mind Your Manners.

-Education
+The New York Times has described her as a representation of the new "Superrich" in China.

+Early life and education

+Sara Jane Ho was born in Hong Kong in December 1985.
+Her father made a living as a businessman who built hospitals to be donated to the government, while her mother was a music industry executive.
+Ho's mother died in 2007 when Sara Jane was 21.

-A native of Hong Kong, Ho attended the Peak School and German Swiss International School, followed by Phillips Exeter Academy in New Hampshire.
-She studied English literature at Georgetown University, where she currently sits on the College Board, and holds an MBA from Harvard Business School.
+Ho attended the Peak School and German Swiss International School, followed by Phillips Exeter Academy in New Hampshire.
+She studied English literature at Georgetown University, where she sits on the Georgetown College Board of Advisors, and received a Master of Business Administration from Harvard Business School.

 Career

-Ho initially started her career as a mergers & acquisitions analyst at the New York Investment Banks, Perella Weinberg Partners.
+Sara Jane Ho started her career as a Mergers & Acquisitions Analyst at the New York Investment Banks, Perella Weinberg Partners.

 After graduating from Institut Villa Pierrefeu, a Swiss finishing school, Ho moved to Beijing in 2013 to establish Institute Sarita.
+This was her first high-end etiquette school, which she founded through capital input from her father.
+Her courses ranged in price from about $3,200 to $16,000.
 In May 2015, Ho opened a second school in Shanghai.

 In 2013, Ho was included on the Forbes 2013 list of "Future Women in the Mix in Asia: 12 to Watch" and in 2015 was included as "Forbes 30 Under 30" and BBC 100 Women.
 Ho is also a Global Shaper for the World Economic Forum.
 Institute Sarita was recognized as one of the "World's Most Innovative 50 Companies" by Fast Company magazine in 2014.